President Trump's "Trumponomics" - July 26th, Hour2

 You know, the FBI's attempts to sabotage Trump's presidential election and his presidency.

-It's all the almost over three plus years of never-ending lies.
+It's over three plus years of never-ending lies.

-You know, just the fact they abuse FISA laws is is one massive example.
+You know, just the fact they abused FISA laws is one massive example.

-Uh, but anyway, it looks like Grassley has developed several sources within the FBI whistleblowers that are telling him things that probably the FBI doesn't want public that the FBI and the Justice Department have been accused of highly cre by highly credible whistleblowers Of burying verified and verifiable dirt on President Biden's troubled son Hunter by incorrect correctly dismissing the intelligence as disinformation.
+But anyway, it looks like Grassley has developed several sources within the FBI, whistleblowers, that are telling him things that probably the FBI doesn't want public, that the FBI and the Justice Department have been accused of highly credible whistleblowers of burying verified and verifiable dirt on President Biden's troubled son, Hunter, by correctly dismissing the intelligence as disinformation.

 In other words, they're saying it's being done on purpose.